 - 10. Building materials and orientation.
 Wood shall be the principal building material.
-Horizontal wood siding or alternative materials that have the texture and finish of wood in one-inch by eight-inch dimensions shall be used for siding.-Brick and certain concrete configurations other materials are permitted only by a Design Exception variance-under CDC 58.090. - 11.
+Horizontal wood siding or alternative materials in one-inch by eight-inch dimensions shall be used-for siding.
+Brick and certain concrete configurations other materials are permitted only by a Design Exception variance under CDC 58.090. - 11.
 Awnings.
 All buildings shall have awnings extending out from building face.
 Awnings are preferred for micro-climate benefits.
 Ideally, the building will have both transom and awnings, although transoms are not required.